uofm-capstone/fall2025_checkmate/README.md

 4. Select a sprint and semester.
 5. View the page team you want to review.

+## Student CSV Format

+Each semester requires a student CSV with the following columns:

+- Full Name – Student’s full legal name
+- Email – Student’s email (used for communication)
+- Team – Team name for grouping
+- Github Username – Student’s GitHub handle
+- Github Project Board Link – URL to the team’s GitHub Project board
+- Timesheet Link – URL to the team’s shared timesheet
+- Client Meeting Notes Link – URL to the team’s client meeting notes

+An example CSV is located at: `lib/assets/student_template.csv`

 ## GitHub Analytics - OctoKit API
 This application fetches GitHub commit history on a per-contributor and per-sprint basis, presenting it in an easy-to-digest graphical interface.
 It's designed to streamline the process of monitoring and analyzing commit activities over specific time periods.